Vietnam at a Glance

 Moving to Vietnam

-Your move to Vietnam will take you to a drawn-out country in southeast Asia, sharing borders with Laos, China and Cambodia.
+Your move to Vietnam will take you to an elongated country in Southeast Asia, sharing borders with Laos, China and Cambodia.
 Vietnam not only attracts visitors, tourists and travelers.
 It has also become an attractive destination for expats.

 Geography and Climate in Vietnam

 Vietnam is located between the Gulf of Thailand and the Gulf of Tonkin, in Southeast Asia.
 It stretches from China in the North to Cambodia in the South.
-Because of this geographical peculiarity, you will, upon moving to Vietnam, soon find that the climate differs strongly depending on where you live.
+Due to the country’s lengthy topography, you will, upon moving to Vietnam, soon find that the weather differs strongly depending on where you live.

 If you are moving to Vietnam and the Mekong Delta, you will also experience quite a few typhoons in this area during the rainy season.
 These typhoons often cause flooding and severe damage.

-After moving to Vietnam, you will experience a densely populated country which still faces various economic challenges.
-Vietnam is a Socialist Republic.
-It gained its independence from France in 1945.
+After moving to Vietnam, expats will recognize that it is a densely populated country which still faces various economic challenges.
+Vietnam is a Socialist Republic that gained its independence from France in 1945.
 In the second half of the 20th century, though, Vietnam has seen several wars as well as political and social unrest.
-The country is still recovering from the aftermath of the devastating US-Vietnam War and the loss of financial support from the Soviet Block.

 Although the economy is still dominated by state-owned businesses, the government has made several attempts to further economic liberalization and international integration.
-Thus, expats are welcome if they bring sufficient professional qualifications to the table.
+Moreover, there has been a new and significant move toward privatization.
+Beginning in early 2014, the government has been making plans to privatize more than 432 state owned enterprises over the next two years.
+Thus, expats are welcome if they bring a willingness to invest or sufficient professional qualifications to the table.

-However, reforms are necessary, as Vietnam’s labor force is constantly growing.
+However, more reforms are necessary, as Vietnam’s labor force is constantly expanding.
 At the same time, the global recession has hurt the country’s export oriented economy.
 This may also make it difficult for less qualified expats moving to Vietnam to find work there.

-After having reached one of the highest inflation rates in August 2011, the government decided to focus on stabilizing Vietnam’s economy instead of on growth.
+After having reached one of the highest inflation rates in August 2011, the government decided to focus on stabilizing Vietnam’s economy instead of growing it.
 Early in 2012, Vietnam introduced an extensive reform program focusing on public investment, the banking sector, and state-owned enterprises.
-However, the country continues to face severe challenges in 2013.
-The current near-bankruptcy and default of the state-owned shipbuilder Vinashin resulted in a downgrade of Vietnam’s sovereign debt.
+As of 2014, reform efforts seem to be paying off.
+Although it is somewhat hampered by a sluggish banking sector, the economy is recovering with the World Bank projecting a GDP growth of 5.4%.

 Vietnam’s main income is derived from the manufacturing industries.
 The services sector, however, also offers lots of employment opportunities for foreign nationals moving to Vietnam.